What the Sales Playbook Is. What Is Not

 For the second year a review every quarter should be fine.
 Then twice a year is ok.

-Example of structure for a Sales Playbook
+Example of structure for a SaaS B2B startup

 Strategic